 Capcom was forced back to the drawing board due to the backlash over the difficulty of Mega Man’s (known in Japan as Rock Man) first game.
 All of the problems that made the first Mega Man game nearly unbeatable were corrected in the much-loved Mega Man 2.
 The formula was mostly unchanged from the original.
 It just focused on improving what worked in the original and what needed to be better tuned.
 To say MM2 saved the franchise can’t be said enough.
 I try not to think of what would have happened if the sequel wasn’t a success.

-MM2 It still stands as my favorite pre-X title.
+MM2 still stands as my favorite pre-X title.
 I have played the others but MM2 was my first so forgive the partiality.
 The Mega Man franchise may not have been as prolific as Sonic and Mario but it’s certainly had quite a good run.
 Good enough for Mega Man to be included in Super Smash Bros.
-3DS/Wii U. Mega Man 2 was released on the Virtual Console though it was also released as part of the Mega Man Anniversary Collection (PS2, Gamecube and Xbox).
+3DS/Wii U. Mega Man 2 was released on the Virtual Console though it was also released as part of the Mega Man Anniversary Collection (PS2, Gamecube and Xbox originally, re-released on newer consoles).

 Phantasy Star II: An RPG Classic